Charles Spearman

 Charles Edward Spearman, FRS (10 September 1863 – 17 September 1945) was an English psychologist known for work in statistics, as a pioneer of factor analysis, and for Spearman's rank correlation coefficient.
-He also did seminal work on models for human intelligence, including his theory that disparate cognitive test scores reflect a single General intelligence factor and coining the term g factor.
+He also did seminal work on models for human intelligence, including his theory that disparate cognitive test scores reflect a single general intelligence factor and coining the term g factor.

 Biography

 Spearman had an unusual background for a psychologist.
 In his childhood he was ambitious to follow an academic career.
-He first joined the army as a regular officer of engineers in August 1883, and was promoted to captain on 8 July 1893, serving in the Munster Fusiliers.
+But first he joined the army as a regular officer of engineers in August 1883, and was promoted to captain on 8 July 1893, serving in the Munster Fusiliers.
 After 15 years he resigned in 1897 to study for a PhD in experimental psychology.
-In Britain, psychology was generally seen as a branch of philosophy and Spearman chose to study in Leipzig under Wilhelm Wundt, because it was a center of the "new psychology"—one that used the scientific method instead of metaphysical speculation.
+In Britain, psychology was generally seen as a branch of philosophy and Spearman chose to study in Leipzig under Wilhelm Wundt, because it was a centre of the "new psychology"—one that used the scientific method instead of metaphysical speculation.
 As Wundt was often absent due to his multiple duties and popularity, Spearman largely worked with Felix Krueger and Wilhelm Wirth, both of whom he admired.
-He started in 1897, and after some interruption (he was recalled to the army during the Second Boer war, and served as a Deputy Assistant Adjutant General from February 1900) he obtained his degree in 1906.
+He started in 1897, and after some interruption (he was recalled to the army during the Second Boer War, and served as a Deputy Assistant Adjutant General from February 1900) he obtained his degree in 1906.
 He had already published his seminal paper on the factor analysis of intelligence (1904).
 Spearman met and impressed the psychologist William McDougall who arranged for Spearman to replace him when he left his position at University College London.
 Spearman stayed at University College until he retired in 1931.
-Initially he was Reader and head of the small psychological laboratory.
+Initially he was the Reader and head of the small psychological laboratory.
 In 1911 he was promoted to the Grote professorship of the Philosophy of Mind and Logic.
 His title changed to Professor of Psychology in 1928 when a separate Department of Psychology was created.